dfe-analytical-services/explore-education-statistics/README.md

 ### Forcing immediate publishing of scheduled Releases in test environments

-During manual or automated testing, it is handy to have a way to schedule Releases for publishing but to trigger that process to occur on demand, rather than having to wait for a lengthly period before the scheduled Publisher Functions run.
+During manual or automated testing, it is handy to have a way to schedule releases for publishing but to trigger that process to occur on demand, rather than having to wait for a lengthly period before the scheduled Publisher Functions run.
 For this, we provide 2 Functions that can be triggered by HTTP requests; one stages scheduled Releases, whilst the other completes the publishing process for any staged Releases and makes them live.